 These make an amazing edible gift, especially at the Holidays.
 Place them on a tray and cover with cellophane or plastic wrap.
 Tie with a festive bow and attach this FREE PRINTABLE GIFT TAG!

-Buckeye Ball Recipe
+Peanut Butter Buckeye Balls Recipe

 - ¾ cup butter (no subs, use butter)